onurrozkaan/interrogator/README.md

 </p>

-#### After the command is executed correctly, as shown in the picture above you must enter a IP address and you will get the results immediately
+#### After the command is executed correctly, as shown in the picture above you must enter an IP address and you will get the results immediately

 ## Future Patches